For any question or request, fill out this form.

 Trained in set and event design, she uses her creativity to ensure continuity between existing initiatives and to bring new ideas to life.
 More than anything, Sarah is a team player who loves working with others to develop innovative projects.

-Driven by her desire to help young people fulfill their potential, Sarah is delighted to join the ENvironnement JEUnesse team as the educational programs coordinator.
+Driven by her desire to help young people fulfill their potential, Sarah is delighted to join the ENvironnement JEUnesse team as the Executive Director.

 Catherine Gauthier (pronouns: she/her)